 Clinical trials have supported this traditional use.
 In a double-blind, placebo-controlled study done in Iran, 92 men and women with mild hypertension ingested an extract of a local species of hawthorn for four months.
 Blood pressure was measured every month, and the results showed a significant decrease in both systolic and diastolic blood pressure after three months.3 Another study gave hawthorn to patients diagnosed with type 2 diabetes and showed that the herb reduced diastolic blood pressure.4

 Herbalist Charles Kane says, “As a heart medicine there is no other herb with such a positive, yet gentle influence than Hawthorn.”5 Besides helping to reduce particular heart problems such as high blood pressure and hyperlipidemia, hawthorn has been shown to improve general heart function in people with mild to moderate heart disease.

 One study looked at 1,011 people diagnosed with stage 2 heart disease who were taking a high dose of a patented hawthorn product.
-After 24 weeks, a significant improvement in symptoms was observed, including decreased ankle edema, improved cardiac performance, and reduced blood pressure.6
+After 24 weeks, researchesrs observed a significant improvement in symptoms, including decreased ankle edema, improved cardiac performance, and reduced blood pressure.6